 Ms. Baekgaard co-founded Vera Bradley in 1982.
 From 1982 through June 2010, she served as Co-President.
 In May 2010, she was appointed Chief Creative Officer.
 She currently serves as a board member of the Indiana University Melvin and Bren Simon Cancer Center Development Board and the Vera Bradley Foundation for Breast Cancer.

-Qualifications : As Co-Founder of Vera Bradley, Ms. Baekgaard serves a key leadership role on our Board of Directors and provides the Board with a broad array of institutional knowledge and historical perspective.
+Qualifications: As Co-Founder of Vera Bradley, Ms. Baekgaard serves a key leadership role on our Board of Directors and provides the Board with a broad array of institutional knowledge and historical perspective.
 Since our founding, Ms. Baekgaard has provided leadership and strategic direction in our brand's development by providing creative vision to areas such as marketing, product design, assortment planning and the design and visual merchandising of our stores.

-Richard Baum Mr. Baum is the managing partner of Consumer Growth Partners, a private equity firm with an exclusive investment focus on 69 2011
+Richard Baum 70 2011